 Ditch the Winter Blues & Start Planning Your Summer Travels to the Galapagos

 It’s not too early to start planning for summer.
-In fact, it’s the perfect time.
+It’s a perfect time.
 The holiday season has come and gone and the dreary cold grey winter made the month of January seem to drag on for longer than necessary.
 This time of year seems to bring a plunge in morale when the luster of the holiday season is no longer but summer feels so far away.
 Research shows that simply planning your summer vacation can cause a significant increase in your happiness.
 An exciting way to begin the year is planning for your upcoming summer travels, so forget about your winter gloom and start planning.
 Most importantly, begin planning now to get the best options for your summer in the Galapagos.

 When to go

 You may be wondering in which month you should visit the Galapagos.
 The Galapagos is an ideal destination to visit year-round.
 The seasons can be divided into the warm wet season between December – May and the cool dry season between June – November.
 The warm season is best for diving, as the seas are calm, providing greater visibility, and the waters are warmer as well.
 Although it is considered the wet season, rain showers tend to be brief.
-In addition, travelers often enjoy the warmth of this season, lending itself to more time relaxing on the beach or on the deck of a cruise underneath the shining sun.
+In addition, travelers often enjoy the warmth of this season, lending itself to more time relaxing on the beach or the deck of a cruise underneath the shining sun.
 However, the dry season gives visitors a chance to see incredible sights of various wildlife phenomena.
 Below we highlight the perks of the different summer months.

 On North Seymour island, you will find blue-footed boobies performing their courtship dance.
 May is the best time to watch them show off their fancy dance.
 For the females, the bluer the feet of the males, the more attractive.
 Therefore, male blue-footed boobies strut their feet in their mating ritual, hopping from one foot to another.
 On North Seymour, crowds of blue-footed boobies congregate during this courting season, and these boobies can also be found on islands Espanola, Santa Cruz, Isabela, Floreana, Pinzon, and Fernandina.